Redocly/redocly-cli/.changeset/five-cougars-arrive.md

 "@redocly/cli": patch
 ---

-Spec rule properly parses `dependentSchemas` as map, not array.
+Fixed an issue in the OpenAPI `spec` rule where `dependentSchemas` was parsed as an array.
+`dependentSchemas` is now correctly parsed as a map.